ganeshutah/Jove/For_CS3100_Fall2020/Overview_Of_CS3100_Fall2020/README.md

-This directory contains the course syllabus, grading policies, and academic misconduct policies.
+This directory contains a Jupyter notebook that has a video explaining our whole course.